Chaukhamba: History

 After unsuccessful attempts in 1938 and 1939, Chaukhamba I was first climbed on 13 June 1952, by Lucien George and Victor Russenberger (Swiss members of an otherwise French expedition).
 They ascended the northeast face, from the Bhagirathi-Kharak Glacier.
-Other members of the expedition were the French alpinist and traveler Marie-Louise Plovier Chapelle and the renowned French alpinist and climber Edouard Frendo.
+Other members of the expedition were the French alpinist and traveler Marie-Louise Plovier Chapelle and the renowned French alpinist and climber Édouard Frendo.

 Chaukhamba I is an ultra-prominent peak, with a prominence of more than 1,500m.
 Mana Pass is the key col for Chaukhamba I.